 Tuesday, January 16, 2018; Location: Old Prairie Town/Ward Meade Park

 The Tuesday meeting will be held on Tuesday, January 16th, 2018 at 10:00 a.m. at Ward Meade.
 The theme of the meeting is False Damask, a three harness weave.
 Several looms will be warped for attendees to make a sample of this weave structure.
 This weave was taught by Nancy Squire during a KAWS held in Wichita.
 She has kindly provided the information she used for that workshop to enable us to have this program.
 We will also be discussing plans for February and March meetings.

-2017 Ongoing: We applied for and were accepted to have a tree in the Festival of Trees, benefiting Sheltered Living, Inc. We used time at several meetings to make decorations/ornaments for the tree.
+2017 year long We applied for and were accepted to have a tree in the Festival of Trees, benefiting Sheltered Living, Inc. We used time at several meetings to make decorations/ornaments for the tree.
 Lois coordinated.

 Festival of Trees dates/times:

 Thursday, November 30 9:00 AM – 4:00 PM

 Friday, December 1 9:00 AM – 4:00 PM

 Saturday, December 2 8:00 AM – 4:00 PM